Query-Based Asymmetric Modeling with Decoupled Input-Output Rates for Speech Restoration: Related Work

-\paragraph{Diffusion-based restoration} Another approach is diffusion-based generation from waveform~\citep{kong2020diffwave, serra2022universal, welker22speech, scheibler24_interspeech} or STFT inputs~\citep{lemercier2023storm, richter2023speech}.
-While effective in perceptual quality, inference remains costly: even fast samplers require multiple denoising steps, hindering real-time use.
-Moreover, while diffusion excels at sampling diverse modes of a distribution, according to ~\cite{FINALLY}, speech enhancement typically seeks the most likely clean realization consistent with the observation, not a diverse set of alternatives.
-As a result, diffusion introduces unnecessary complexity for restoration or enhancement task.
-Therefore, we target a main-mode estimate via single-pass complex spectral prediction augmented with an adversarial loss for perceptual sharpness.

-\paragraph{TF dual-path models} For denoising, dereverberation, and separation, TF dual-path models~\citep{dpt_fsnet, cmgan} alternate sequence modeling along time and frequency, preserving spectral structure and supporting SFI designs~\citep{uses}.
-They show strong performance in enhancement~\citep{cmgan, mpsenet, semamba} and separation~\citep{tfgridnet, TF_Locoformer, TF_CorrNet}, where the speech signal remains largely preserved, so prior models used identical block designs for time and frequency without considering domain-specific differences.
-Under challenging degradations, we address this with a projection-based frequency module that injects spectral inductive bias for more robust high-frequency recovery.
-In addition, while prior dual-path models assumed matched input-output rates, we extend them with an encoder-decoder structure that supports super-resolution beyond fixed-rate restoration.
+\paragraph{TF dual-path models} TF dual-path models~\citep{dpt_fsnet} alternate sequence modeling along time and frequency, preserving spectral structure and naturally supporting sampling-frequency-independent (SFI) designs~\citep{uses}.
+They have shown strong performance in enhancement~\citep{cmgan, mpsenet, semamba} and separation~\citep{TF_Locoformer, TF_CorrNet, shin26}.
+However, most prior models employ symmetric block designs for time and frequency processing, despite the distinct statistical characteristics of the two domains.
+Under challenging degradations, this limitation becomes more pronounced, motivating the use of projection-based frequency modules that inject spectral inductive bias for more robust high-frequency recovery.
+Furthermore, while existing dual-path models assume matched input-output rates, we extend this paradigm to decoupled rates as xSFI, realized through an asymmetric encoder-decoder that explicitly separates observed-band analysis from unobserved-band synthesis.

-\paragraph{Audio super-resolution} Conventional bandwidth extension and super-resolution models~\citep{nvsr, NU_WAVE2, frepainter, AP_BWE} typically assume a fixed target rate, upsampling all inputs before processing to fill missing bands.
-While effective, this introduces redundant computation and ties each model to a single output rate, requiring repeated downsampling of outputs for different targets.
-In contrast, our encoder-decoder framework confines heavy processing to the input bandwidth and restores missing high-frequency bands through lightweight extension queries, improving efficiency.
-Unlike prior work restricted to predetermined rates, our design naturally supports user-specified outputs through the TF dual-path backbone, offering flexibility and enabling training with data from diverse native sampling rates.
+\paragraph{Audio super-resolution} Conventional super-resolution models \citep{nvsr, NU_WAVE2, frepainter, AP_BWE} typically assume a fixed target rate, upsampling inputs before processing to fill missing bands.
+While effective, this introduces redundancy and ties each model to a single output rate.
+Our framework moves beyond this fixed-rate constraint by framing super-resolution as a conditional spectral completion.
+Using \textit{frequency extension queries} within an asymmetric encoder--decoder, TF-Restormer confines heavy processing to the input bandwidth and restores missing bands as needed, supporting arbitrary, user-specified output rates without rate-specific models.